vintagetoolpatch/vintagetoolpatch.github.io/_posts/2023-08-26-centrebits.md

 Despite being a far older design, Centre bits were still being produced long after the Jennings and Irwin augers came along.
 This is from a 1965 Marples Catalog.
 ![Centre Bits](/assets/images/centrebit/centre2.jpg)

-A plated braces (looks 1800s to me), with countersink bits (top centre), shell bits (left), reamers (bottom), and a set of centre bits  (middle right).
+A plated brace (looks 1800s to me), with countersink bits (top centre), shell bits (left), reamers (bottom), and a set of centre bits  (middle right).
 Notice the notches in the shafts of the centre bits.
 Braces like this locked the bit in place with a catch which grabbed the notch.
 The location and size of the notch was not standard.
 I have plenty of bits like, and most work in more recent braces just fine.
 If you are interested in lesser known brace bits in general, I gave a talk on them for bench talk a while back [https://www.youtube.com/watch?v=qKdIYOQL00s](https://www.youtube.com/watch?v=qKdIYOQL00s)

 ![Centre Bits](/assets/images/centrebit/centre3.jpg)